 Stimulate the digital transformation of the arts sector in Canada

-The Digital Strategy Fund grants are for strategic initiatives that will help Canadian artists, groups, and arts organizations understand the digital world, engage with it, and respond to the cultural and social changes it produces.
+The Digital Strategy Fund grants helped Canadian artists, groups, and arts organizations understand the digital world, engage with it, and respond to the cultural and social changes it has produced.

-The Canada Council encourages initiatives that share the values and principles of the digital world, including:
+The Canada Council continues to encourage strategic initiatives that share the values and principles of the digital world, including:

 - a focus on collaboration, partnership, and networking;